-The six yards of elegance is made with so many different techniques, colours and different materials.
+The six yards of elegance are made with so many different techniques, colours and different materials.
 The sarees of India like the country are diverse in culture and where it comes from and has many types of sarees.
 The word saree is derived from the Sanskrit word “shati” meaning “a strip of cloth”.
 Sarees of India are passed down in the family as a prized heirloom.
-Almost every state of India has its own unique saree weaving technique and is the outcome of fine craftsmanship, specialised fabric, exclusive patterns and peculiar techniques.
+Almost every state of India has its own unique saree weaving technique which is the outcome of fine craftsmanship, specialised fabric, exclusive patterns and peculiar techniques.
 There are different styles of draping a saree which also adds to the elegance.

 These Are A Few Of The Famous Sarees Of India

 It is one of the most famous saree of India also known as the queen of sarees, it features a royal texture and glossy temperament.
 They are made with precision and care, the weavers use vivid luxuriant colours.
 They have contrasting borders and portray South Indian ethnicity.
 The beautiful texture, glossiness, sturdiness and finesse are due to the weaving of the refined Mulberry silk threads.